Say-Their-Name/say-their-names-ios/CONTRIBUTING.md

 ## Conclusion

 Hopefully this document has given you an introduction to the project.
+If you have any questions not covered here, feel to ask them on the #ios channel in Slack (link above).
 Feel free to submit Pull Requests to improve this document.

 Looking forward to your contributions! 🙌